-Please describe how property passes if there is no will or if the terms of the will distribute assets according to the laws of intestacy in your state (who are the testators heirs).
+How does property passes if there is no will or if the terms of the will distribute assets according to the laws of intestacy in your state (who are the testators heirs)?

 If there is no will or if the terms of the will distribute assets according to the laws of intestacy, the estate assets are distributed according to the statutes governing intestate succession (§§ 732.102, Fla.
 Stat.
 Ann. to 732.111, Fla.
 Stat.
 Ann.).

 Under the Florida intestacy statutes, if a decedent dies leaving:

 - A surviving spouse and no issue, all of the intestate property goes to the surviving spouse.

 - A surviving spouse and issue, all of which are issue of both the decedent and the surviving spouse, all of the intestate property goes to the surviving spouse.